 Try as we will, the logical outworking of a denied absolute cannot be escaped.
 God said it to Cain then and God says it to us now.
 "If you do not do what is right, sin is crouching at the door, and desires to have you."
 Cain became a murderer because he willfully refused to worship the living God and chose, by violence, to enthrone himself.
 This is an aspect of modern society we have grossly underestimated, and in the process we have robbed ourselves of even common sense.
 God is not only the Creator who defines us philosophically, but God is also the Provider who meets us existentially in our greatest need and gives us the confidence and comfort that we are beloved and not orphaned in this world.

 If we are to ever find an answer to the haunting problem of violence, there will need to be a radical shift in our understanding.
 We must recognize not only the seen, but also the reality of the unseen, for the latter precedes the former.
 We would do well to take note that long before headlines hit like explosives in our minds, an even greater implosion takes place in the minds and hearts of those who set the news in motion.
 Human rule cannot deal with that internal devastation, but God can.
-That “unseen” war is a spiritual struggle—the choice between turning to God or playing God.
-For that triumph only God is big enough, and the sooner we realize and acknowledge our need the closer we will be to moving from the symptomatic rearranging of furniture to the cure of coming home.
+That "unseen" war is a spiritual struggle—the choice between turning to God or playing God.
+For that triumph only God is big enough, and the sooner we realize and acknowledge our need for Him the closer we will be to moving from the symptomatic rearranging of furniture to the cure of coming home.

 Ravi Zacharias is founder and chairman of the board of Ravi Zacharias International Ministries.